ilikescience/ilikescience.github.io/_posts/2018-08-31-designing-with-code.md

 For designers like me who enjoy coding, this revolution was inevitable.
 My own designs are informed by my knowledge of CSS, HTML, and Javascript.
 But for me and many other designers, design usually informs code.
 Rarely (if ever) does it happen the other way around.

 Recently I've had a few opportunities to use code to create design.
 In two of my bigger projects at The Wall Street Journal, writing code has led to new ideas.
 Problems that typically plague early designs — “how does this look with real content?” — are easy to solve.
-My experiments with this way of working — exploring visual ideas in the me
+My experiments with this way of working — exploring visual ideas in the medium they'll ulitmately exit in — have given me even more confidence in the future of code as a design tool.

 # Case 1: WSJ.
 Magazine

 I started at The Wall Street Journal in August of 2017.
 One of the first projects I began was the re-design of the WSJ.
 Magazine homepage.

 WSJ.
-Magazine is an impressive publication.
+Magazine is a premium fashion, art, and lifestyle magazine.
 The content is first-rate: regular features on film and tv celebrities, the biggest names in fashion and art, and trend-setting food and culture.
 Until this re-design, the magazine had no presence of its own online.

 ## Designing, the old way

-In Sketch, I used a mouse pointer to draw my initial ideas with rectangles full of text and images.
+As my initial ideas took shape in Sketch, I was using a mouse pointer to draw rectangles full of text and images.
 Pixel perfection was easy and rewarding, and I had the luxury of millions of tiny adjustments.
 I fussed over whether 10 pixels is too much space for a gutter, or if 14-point type is too small for a byline.
 I did designer stuff.

 {% include image.html src="/images/code-1.jpg" caption="My first pass at the WSJ.
 Magazine Homepage" %}